From Downsizing to Uplifting: Using Outplacement to Turn Crisis into Opportunity

 What is the Importance of Span of Control?

 Why is span of control important?
-While it is about the reports received and overseen by a manager it’s also about how it impacts employees experience and organization success.
+While it is about the reports received and overseen by a manager, it’s also about how it impacts employees’ experience and organizational success.
 Here’s how:

 1. Effectiveness of the management

 The right span of control facilitates managers to lead and manage their team effectively.
-By the right span of control, we mean an appropriate number of employees that a manager can handle, provide personalized attention, leading to better employee performance.
+By the right span of control, we mean an appropriate number of employees that a manager can handle, provide personalized attention to, and lead to better employee performance.

 2. Efficient Communication